TinyTapeout/tinytapeout_www/content/guides/template-gds/_index.md

 ### Introduction

 This guide will walk you through the process of preparing your design for submission using the TinyTapeout GitHub template.
-We’ll cover the necessary steps to convert your design into the ASIC files required for chip manufacturing.
+We’ll cover the necessary steps to convert your design into the ASIC files required for chip manufacturing and also view your files with the 3d viewer.
 If you don't already have a GitHub account, please create one before proceeding.

 ### Working with WOKWI Designs

 ## Step 1: Access the GitHub Template

-1. **Create a GitHub Account**: If you don’t have a GitHub account, sign up for one.
+1. **Create a GitHub Account**: If you don’t have a GitHub account, sign up for one from [here](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).

 2. **Navigate to the Template Repository**:
    - We offer two types of repositories: one for Wokwi designs and another for Verilog or other HDLs.
-For this guide, we'll use the Wokwi template.
+For this guide, we'll use the [Wokwi template](https://github.com/TinyTapeout/tt08-wokwi-template).

 3. **Create Your Repository**:
    - Click the ‘Use this template’ button to generate your own copy of the repository.